IIITM-Jay/Property-Management-System-Docs/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is under  development.

 Contents
 --------